Josephhtoo/EGL315-AY23-24/Project Overview/README.md

 ## Audio Setup (Software)
 <h3>Step 1: Setting up audio in Christie Pandora Box</h3>
+Insert the audio file provided in to the timeline at ....Then, under open up the layer the audio file is in, in the audio section  change the value to -96dB for the start of the audio clip, click Store Active(red button at the top of timeline), click your cursor to a later part of the clip and store active the audio at 0dB.
+This gives the audio a fade in effect.

 ## Lighting Setup (Hardware)
 <h3>Step 1: Connecting grandMA3 console to DMX Splitters</h3>